Synchronized coherent charge oscillations in coupled double quantum dots: Introduction

 Coherent charge oscillations in both a single DQD~\cite{kim_2015,srinivasa_2013,cao_2013,petersson_2010} as well as in two capacitively coupled DQDs~\cite{li_2015,shinkai_2009} have already been successfully measured by pump-probe type experiments, where the system is first manually excited via optical or electrical pulses and then read out.
-Here, however, we propose to perform a real-time measurement of the total number of electrons in each DQD to obtain the full counting statistics of electron transport (e.g., by a capacitively coupled quantum point contact~\cite{vandersypen_2004,gustavsson_2009} or single-electron transistor~\cite{fujisawa_2004,lu_2003}).
+Here, however, we propose to perform a real-time measurement of the total number of electrons in each DQD (e.g., by a capacitively coupled quantum point contact~\cite{vandersypen_2004,gustavsson_2009} or single-electron transistor~\cite{fujisawa_2004,lu_2003}) so that not only the average current but all single-electron tunneling events are resolved.
 Coherences between the respective left and right quantum dots are preserved since only the total electron occupation of a DQD needs to be resolved in the measurement process.
-The benefit of such a counting experiment is that it can be performed in a steady-state situation.
-Nonetheless, by employing appropriate statistical tools as the \textit{waiting-time distribution}~\cite{brandes_2008,rajabi_2013,haack_2014,sothmann_2014,kosov_2017,kosov_2017_2,potanina_2017,rudge_2018,walldorf_2018,tang_2018,engelhardt_2019,rudge_2019,stegmann_2020,davis_2021} and the $g^{(2)}$-\textit{correlation function}~\cite{emary_2012}, one can effectively mimic a pump-probe experiment just by statistical means of analyzing the data.
+The benefit of such a real-time detection of single-electron transport is that it can be performed in a steady-state situation.
+Nonetheless, by employing appropriate statistical tools as the \textit{waiting-time distribution}~\cite{brandes_2008,rajabi_2013,haack_2014,sothmann_2014,kosov_2017,kosov_2017_2,potanina_2017,rudge_2018,walldorf_2018,tang_2018,engelhardt_2019,rudge_2019,stegmann_2021,davis_2021,landi_2021} and the $g^{(2)}$-\textit{correlation function}~\cite{emary_2012}, one can effectively mimic a pump-probe experiment just by statistical means of analyzing the data.
 In particular, by evaluating waiting times between a tunneling-in event (pump) and a tunneling-out event (probe) coherent charge oscillations can be observed.
 This offers the great advantage that no special initial state needs to be manually prepared and still information about the quantum dynamics can be extracted in real time.

 This paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the master equation for the studied system of two coupled DQDs connected to metallic leads.
 Then, in Sec.~\ref{sec:synchronization}, we show signatures in the waiting-time distribution and the $g^{(2)}$-correlation function indicating synchronized coherent charge oscillations with a common frequency.
 In Sec.~\ref{sec:frequencies}, we investigate the isolated system of two coupled DQDs and find that there are in principle a total of six frequencies emerging from the Coulomb interaction between the DQDs.
 In Sec.~\ref{sec:decoherence}, we show that one of the six frequencies can be singled out if the decoherence mechanism induced by the metallic leads is suitably tuned by the bias voltage.
 In this case, a synchronized coherent charge oscillation in antiphase can be observed.
 In Sec.~\ref{sec:conclusion}, we conclude our findings.